5 Tricks to a PCS Proof Home Office

 After days (NO JOKE, DAYS) of full time clean-up efforts, I realized I should have been following the below organization hacks to maintain a PCS proof home office year round.

 And a PCS proof home office means less stress where ever the military sends you next!
 Yay!

 Related post: How to Keep a PCS Ready Closet

 Sign up for paperless billing

 Digital records are key, especially when your home office is being transported across the country.
 If you have access to a digital copy then nothing can be truly lost, even if a box never makes it to your new home.

 Use a Joint email address

 My husband and I have a joint email address to which all our paperless bills are delivered.
-We have the email account set up on our individual phones, so we both receive notifications when the bills come in.
+And we have the joint email account set up on our individual phones, so we both receive notifications when the bills come in.

-Pro tip: cable and internet providers often set you up with an @provider.net email address to which your paperless bills are delivered.
+Adulting pro tip: cable and internet providers often set you up with an @provider.net email address to which your paperless bills are delivered.
 You should to go the extra mile and set up your ebill to go to your regular email address.
 You should also want to check your bank statements monthly if you have auto-pay set up.

 Cable companies are notorious for signing customers at promotional rates.
 The rates rise without warning some time later.
 Reviewing your bank statements will help you catch the price increase immediately.